Fricsion/Fricsion.github.io/src/myarchwiki/Arch_settings.md

 	 and about modifier keys, they will likely output 4 codes.
 So use the most unique one compared to other ones.

 	 and run
 `sudo systemd-hwdb update`
 `sudo udevadm trigger`

 ## Natural Scrolling
 https://wiki.archlinux.org/title/Libinput
 this wiki page literally says everything.
 1. `xinput list`
 	to get devices and their ids
 2. `xinput list-props <id>`
 	without <> and check which number in parenthesis is assigned to the Natural Scrolling Enabled
 3. `xinput set-props <id> <number> 1`
 	this time, we want the natural scrolling to be enabled which is 1.

 ## Keychron keyboard function keys not working

  Keychron is used like Apple keyboard in ubuntu:
   Reference: https://help.ubuntu.com/community/AppleKeyboard

-   0 = disabled : Disable the 'fn' key.
+* 0 = disabled : Disable the 'fn' key.
 Pressing 'fn'+'F8' will behave like you only press 'F8'
-    1 = fkeyslast : Function keys are used as last key.
+* 1 = fkeyslast : Function keys are used as last key.
 Pressing 'F8' key will act as a special key.
 Pressing 'fn'+'F8' will behave like a F8.
-	 2 = fkeysfirst : Function keys are used as first key.
+* 2 = fkeysfirst : Function keys are used as first key.
 Pressing 'F8' key will behave like a F8.
 Pressing 'fn'+'F8' will act as special key (play/pause).

+example:

 `echo 2 | sudo tee /sys/module/hid_apple/parameters/fnmode`